okteto/destroy-preview/README.md

 **Required**  The name of the Okteto preview environment to delete.

+### `timeout`

+The length of time to wait for completion, zero means never.
+Any other values should contain a corresponding time unit e.g. 1s, 2m, 3h  (default 5m0s)

 ### `log-level`

 Log level used.
 Supported values are: `debug`, `info`, `warn`, `error`. (defaults to warn)